FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/_index.md

 > **Note**
 >
-> Variable SPANNED files can be routed through an intermediary Transfer CFT for the PeSIT protocol only (ANY profile).
+> Note: Variable SPANNED files can be routed through an intermediary Transfer CFT for the PeSIT protocol only (ANY profile).
 In this case, the file received on Transfer CFT z/OS is always in the ‘U’ format.

 The PDS files copied by IEBCOPY are also received in the ‘U’ format, which is compatible with IEBCOPY.

 **Receiving values for FORG, FTYPE and FRECFM**

-QQQ\_QQQ\_QQQ weird colspans in original

 | FORG  | FTYPE  | FRECFM  |  Type of receive file  |